"Born in you, along with all this strife, is the power to restore balance to the world."

 - Red Herring: When Zuko read the note mentioning the history of his Great-Grandfather, he figured it would be about Sozin.
 It was really about Avatar Roku.

-- Nice Job Breaking It, Hero: Roku being too hesitant to kill Sozin resulted in the current situation the Gaang is in.
+- I Should Have Done This Years Ago: Roku being too hesitant to kill Sozin resulted in the current situation the Gaang is in.

 - Shoot the Dog: Averted.
 Because of their past history, Roku doesn't kill Sozin after his first invasion of the Earth Kingdom.
 This act of mercy later results in Roku's death, the extermination of the Air Nomads bar Aang, the genocide of the Southern Water Tribe's benders, millions of deaths, and a century of carnage and war.